-Symptoms of feline reactions to Raid flea pet or home treatments include: lethargy, depression, drooling, vomiting, seizures, and reddened, burned looking skin.
+Symptoms of feline reactions to Raid flea spray for pet or home treatments include lethargy, depression, drooling, vomiting, seizures, and reddened, burned-looking skin.
 Many serious side effects are due to overdoses in pet treatments or incorrect application of the product in the home.

 The active ingredient of Raid is permethrin.
 Cats are extremely sensitive to this product, and even a few drops of concentrated permethrin are lethal.
 Read the label before you purchase any product.

 In a concentration of 0.1 percent, pyrethrin is safe for cats.
-Raid Flea Killer Plus home and carpet spray contains a concentration of 0.140 percent pyrethrin.
-People apply this to all fabric surfaces, including pet bedding.
+Raid Flea Killer Plus carpet and room spray contains a concentration of 0.140 percent pyrethrin.
+The instructions indicate that Raid should be sprayed evenly on all fabric surfaces, including carpets, upholstery, and pet bedding, to ensure the complete elimination of fleas.
 The spray can linger in carpets for months after being applied.
 Raid and other home sprays can adhere to cats' fur, which they can lick off and ingest.
 This can lead to a toxic overdose.

-Organophosphate products block the breakdown of acetylcholine, which interferes with the nerve signals in the brains of insects, pets and humans.
-The resulting build-up of acetylcholine kills the insect, and can cause death in pets and humans.
-Cats are very vulnerable to organophosphates, because they lack enzymes for metabolizing or detoxifying these chemicals.
-The NRDC says "a cat's small size and unique behavior--in this case, grooming--work against them as well, making them particularly vulnerable to OP poisoning."
+Organophosphate products block the breakdown of acetylcholine, which interferes with the nerve signals in the brains of insects, pets, and humans.
+The resulting build-up of acetylcholine kills the insect and can cause death in pets and humans.
+Cats are very vulnerable to organophosphates because they lack enzymes for metabolizing or detoxifying these chemicals.

-Call your veterinarian for advice on what to do if your cat is exhibiting minor symptoms (rash, drooling or depression), as these symptoms can also be caused by other diseases or illnesses.
-If your cat is having a seizure, is vomiting or unconscious, take him to your veterinarian immediately.
+Call your veterinarian for advice on what to do if your cat is exhibiting minor symptoms (rash, drooling, or depression), as these symptoms can also be caused by other diseases or illnesses.
+If your cat is having a seizure, is vomiting, or is unconscious, take him to your veterinarian immediately.
 Tell your veterinarian about any pet or home flea treatments you have used in the past six months.

 Before using a pet or home flea treatment, discuss the product with your veterinarian.
 Always follow directions for doses and use.
-Never use flea treatment products on kittens, or pregnant, sick or senior cats.
-Never use products labeled for small dogs; they contain higher doses of permethrin.
+Never use flea treatment products on kittens, or pregnant, sick, or senior cats.
+Never use products labeled for small dogs as they contain higher doses of permethrin.